falc0n2222/aternos-discord-bot/README.md

 "start" Pretty self explanatory.
 "stop" Pretty self explanatory.
 "info" Shows information about your server.
 "whitelist" Adds someone to the whitelist.
-Usage: <server whitelist username> "whitelist-remove" Removes someone from the whitelist.
-Usage: <server whitelist-remove username> "whitelisted" Shows people that are whitelisted.
+Usage: server whitelist username "whitelist-remove" Removes someone from the whitelist.
+Usage: server whitelist-remove username "whitelisted" Shows people that are whitelisted.
 "ipban" IP ban's a specific IP.
-Usage: <server ipban put.an.ip.address.here> (MUST BE A IP AND NOT A USERNAME!!!).
+Usage: server ipban put.an.ip.address.here (MUST BE A IP AND NOT A USERNAME!!!).
 "unbanip" Unban's a specific IP.
-Usage: <server unbanip put.an.ip.address.here>.
+Usage: server unbanip put.an.ip.address.here.
 "ban" Bans a specific player.
-Usage: <server ban username>.
+Usage: server ban username.
 "unban" Unban's a specific IP.
-Usage: <server unban username>.
+Usage: server unban username.
 "bans" Show's the ban list.

 This was written in like a day and a half.
 So excuse the horrible code & bad documentation.